Information in this Post

-Scope creep is not just a common occurrence for trades businesses, it is something that if left unchecked, has the potential to seriously eat into your profit margins, set other jobs back and even cost you money.
+Scope creep is not just a common occurrence for trades businesses.
+If left unchecked, scope creep can eat into your profit margins, set other jobs back and even cost you money.

-Of course, having a small job grow into a much bigger job isn’t always a bad thing – if you were originally only asked to rewire a lounge and then kept on to rewire the whole house for example, you’ve suddenly secured a much bigger job and will make more profit without the hassle of having to find new clients.
+Of course, having a small job grow into a much bigger job isn’t always a bad thing.
+For example, if you were originally asked to rewire a lounge but were kept on to rewire the whole house.
+You’ve secured a much bigger job, making a bigger profit without having to look for new customers.

-The problem comes when the original job requires lots of additional time and materials and the client doesn’t believe that they should pay more for the work.
+The problem comes when the original job requires lots of additional time and materials.
+Yet the customer doesn’t believe that they should pay more for the work.

-If you’re hired to retile a bathroom and discover a leak for example, putting that right could seriously eat into your profit if your client simply expects it to be covered by the original agreed fee.
+If you’re hired to retile a bathroom and discover a leak, for example, putting that right could seriously eat into your profit if your client simply expects it to be covered by the originally agreed fee.

-Clearly, when jobs do change and extra requests arise, there needs to be a logical, traceable system in place which tracks those additions and sets out very clearly any additional costs.
+When jobs change and extra requests arise, you need to have a logical, traceable system in place which tracks these additions and sets out very clearly any additional costs.

-More importantly, there needs to be a fixed and accurate record, time-stamped, which shows the customer agreed to those costs.
+You should have a fixed and time-stamped, accurate record, which shows the customer agreed to the extra costs.

 What Should You Do When Changes To The Agreed Job Crop Up?

-If you cast your mind back, you’ve probably been asked to deviate a little from the agreed quote by doing extra work or carrying out unexpected remedial work dozens of times already this year.
+You’ve probably been asked to deviate a little from the agreed quote.
+Or done some unexpected remedial work numerous times already this year.